jhellerstein/blog/_pending_posts/2025-05-01-monotonicity-and-inflation.md

 ## Related Work
 Clearly I'm not the first person to talk about the distinction between inflationary and monotonic functions in general (it's a classical distinction in logic programming), nor even in the context of distributed or parallel computing.

-Here are a couple of interest prior references I've found.
+Here's a sampling of interesting prior references I've found.
 I'd love to know of others!

 LVar inventor Lindsey Kuper has a 2015 blog post, *[What’s the difference between inflationary and monotonic functions?](https://decomposition.al/blog/2015/08/31/whats-the-difference-between-inflationary-and-monotonic-functions/)* that highlights the confusion many have regarding inflationarity and monotonicity, and gives intuitive examples to demonstrate that they are orthogonal properties.